e3w2q/Pangaea-keyboard/build_guide_en.md

 This is a build guide for the Pangaea Keyboard.
 The original guide written in Japanese is [here](https://github.com/e3w2q/Pangaea-keyboard/blob/main/build_guide_jp.md).

 The intended audience will be those who have assembled keyboard kits before.
-If you have never built a keyboard kit or are not confident about assembling one, please expand the "Tips" section and check it out.
+If you have never built a keyboard kit or are not confident about assembling one, please expand the "Tips" section and check it out.  (*note from translater: You will find more detailed information.)

 The concept of the Pangaea keyboard is explained in [White Paper](whitepaper_en.md).
-The firmware is described in the [Firmware](#Firmware) section, and QMK Firmware source code is available [here](firmware/).
+The firmware is described in the [Firmware](#Firmware) section, and the source code for QMK Firmware is available [here](firmware/).

 The Pangaea Keyboard has a wide variety of optional features that allow you to select the configuration of your choice.
-This build guide describes the assembly procedure for a standard configuration.

-* note:  Please refer to [Optional features](#optional-features) for more information on optional features.
+This build guide describes the assembly procedure for a standard configuration. <BR/>*note:  Please refer to [Optional features](#optional-features) for more information on optional features.

 - [Pangaea Keyboard Build Guide](#pangaea-keyboard-build-guide)
   - [Preparation](#preparation)